kreneskyp/ix/README.md

 ## Key Features

 - Scalable model for running a fleet of GPT agents.
-- Persistent storage of interactions, processes, and metrics
+- Persistent storage of interactions, processes, and metrics.
 - Responsive user interface.
-- Message queue for agent jobs and inter-agent communication
+- Message queue for agent jobs and inter-agent communication.
+- Extensible model for customizing agents.
 - Deployment using Docker.

 ## Technologies:
 - Python 3.11